-Global warming begins with the greenhouse effect, which is caused by the interaction between Earth's atmosphere and incoming radiation from the sun.
-"The basic physics of the greenhouse effect were figured out more than a hundred years ago by a smart guy using only pencil and paper (Svante Arrhenius in 1896)," Josef Werne, an associate professor in the department of geology and planetary science at the University of Pittsburgh, told Live Science.
+The main driver of today's warming is the combustion of fossil fuels.
+These hydrocarbons heat up the planet via the greenhouse effect, which is caused by the interaction between Earth's atmosphere and incoming radiation from the sun.
+"The basic physics of the greenhouse effect were figured out more than a hundred years ago by a smart guy using only pencil and paper," Josef Werne, a professor of geology and environmental science at the University of Pittsburgh, told Live Science.

-In May 2013, scientists reported measuring atmospheric carbon dioxide levels as high as 400 ppm.
-Levels of CO2 haven't been that high since the Pliocene Epoch, which was between 3 million and 5 million years ago, according to the Scripps Institution of Oceanography.
+Levels of CO2 haven't been that high since the Pliocene epoch, which occurred between 3 million and 5 million years ago, according to the Scripps Institution of Oceanography.

-Methane is the second most common greenhouse gas, but it is much more destructive.
+Methane is the second most common greenhouse gas, but it is much more efficient at trapping heat.
 In 2012, the gas accounted for about 9 percent of all U.S. greenhouse gas emissions, according to the EPA.
-There may be less methane in the atmosphere, but this gas is much more efficient at trapping radiation.
-The EPA reports that methane has 20 times more impact on climate change over a 100-year period.
+The EPA reports that methane has 20 times more impact than carbon dioxide on climate change over a 100-year period.